-Manufacturing PMI in Hong Kong averaged 48.28 points from 2011 until 2020, reaching an all time high of 53.30 points in February of 2014 and a record low of 33.10 points in February of 2020.
+Manufacturing PMI in Hong Kong averaged 48.25 points from 2011 until 2021, reaching an all time high of 53.30 points in February of 2014 and a record low of 33.10 points in February of 2020.
 This page provides the latest reported value for - Hong Kong Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Hong Kong Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+Hong Kong Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

 Manufacturing PMI in Hong Kong is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Manufacturing PMI in Hong Kong to stand at 52.00 in 12 months time.
 In the long-term, the Hong Kong Private Sector PMI is projected to trend around 52.00 points in 2022 and 51.80 points in 2023, according to our econometric models.